-5.2.2.2 Active Transportation LOS
+Active Transportation LOS

 The 2026 Transportation Element supplements the 2021 Pedestrian Master Plan and the 2017 Bicycle Master Plan to meet current policy direction from the GMA and WSDOT by establishing an active transportation network, performance measures, and MMLOS standards.
-Background information on the level of service standards is discussed in 5.1.6.
+Background information on the level of service standards is discussed in Volume I of the Comprehensive Plan.

 Pedestrian Route Classification